joneavila/dissatisfaction-models/README.md

   currently compatible with Windows machines.
 Try making the code compatible for all systems.
 - [ ] Add documentation for remaining key files, or indicate which files need updating since August 11, 2021.
+See ["Files without documentation"](#files-without-documentation) section.